nitindevatrajj/nitindevatrajj/README.md

 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning typescript and nextjs
 - 💞️ I’m looking to collaborate on projects that are frontend focused
-- 📫 you can send me an email at nitin.dvtrj@gmail.com or drop a message on twitter, my username is @nitindevatrajj
+- 📫 you can send me an email at nitin.dvtrj@gmail.com or drop a message on twitter, my username is @Nitindevatrajj

 <!---
 nitindevatrajj/nitindevatrajj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.